apache/usergrid/sdks/nodejs/README.md

 	usergrid.ApiClient.setClientSecretCombo('b3U6y6hRJufDEeGW9hIxOwbREg', 'b3U6ZOaOexFiy6Jh61H4M7p2uFI3h18');

+**Note:** This function currently only works with oganization level credentials.
+These are found at the bottom of the main organization page in the [App Services Admin Portal](http://apigee.com/usergrid)

-If you are using the client secret and id, you will also want to enable that (client) authentication method:
+If you are using the client secret and id, you will also need to enable the client secret authentication method:

 	usergrid.ApiClient.enableClientSecretAuth();